-You sit around watching the bachelor or the bachelorette on tv eating your Cheetos with your girlfriend enjoying life wishing you could play guitar better.
-Well, one of the main reasons you don’t get better is because you don’t play enough guitar.
+You sit around watching the bachelor or the bachelorette on tv, eating your Cheetos with your girlfriend enjoying life, wishing you could play guitar better.
+One of the main reasons you don’t get better is that you don’t play enough guitar.
 Put down your Cheetos and pick up the guitar.
-Zakk Wylde, he said he would play up to 12 hours a day when learning to play.
+Zakk Wylde said he would play up to 12 hours a day when learning to play.

 You don’t practice guitar for an extended period of time

-So, you do practice guitar and your practice routine is ok.
-It could be better but you make do with a Monday, Wednesday, and Friday routine.
+So, you do practice guitar, and your practice routine is ok.
+It could be better, but you make do with a Monday, Wednesday, and Friday routine.
 However, you only practice for 30 minutes at a time.
-When I sit down to practice, my warmup routine is 2 hours, and then only do I get into it.
+When I sit down to practice, my warmup routine is 2 hours, and then I only get into it.
 You have to practice guitar for more than 30 minutes.
 I’m not saying you have to play 6 hours a day, but that’s how you get good.

 You don’t practice guitar consistently

-You should be proud, you busted out a 6-hour session and you learned a couple of new chords and a couple of licks.
-You put the guitar down and you feel good about life.
+You should be proud, you busted out a 6-hour session, and you learned a couple of new chords and a couple of licks.
+You put the guitar down, and you feel good about life.
 Then, however, you only pick it up again 2 months down the line.
-Just like exercise you have to practice consistently in order for your fingers to develop muscle memory.
+Just like exercise, you have to practice consistently for your fingers to develop muscle memory.

 You spend to much time watching other guitar players